 One alterantive to consider is Deva Vegan DHA.
 Although it is not specifically marketed as a prenatal supplement, Deva Vegan DHA would be a fine choice for prenatal or breastfeeding supplementation, all you have to do is take two pills a day.
 It does, however, contain carrageenan, which may be a concern for some people.
 Nevertheless, it would be a good choice for many people, for instance anyone who finds the taste and odour of fish oil too much to bear (Deva Vegan DHA is algae-based with a lemon flavour).

 Prenatal supplements are important because pregnancy is a critical stage for the development of a baby, but often when a baby is on the way, the wellbeing of mom-to-be (and dad-to-be, and hey, even grandparents-to-be) can sometimes be overlooked.
 That’s why Oceans Mom, as a pure inexpensive source of DHA, is the sort of no-fuss product that every household should have.
 Its benefits make it something that every adult in a household will benefit from, which is why it’s very handy to have around.
-The effort that has gone into making the softgel easier to ingest may be especially appreciated by women going through the challenge of pregnancy.Buy it now ≫
+The effort that has gone into making the softgel easier to ingest may be especially appreciated by women going through the challenge of pregnancy.Check price / more info ≫

 Here at Intrepid Wellbeing we prefer to source information from high quality, academically rigorous sources.
 These are the references we used to develop this article: